Recycling and Recovery

 Plastic Recycling Collection: National Reach Study, 2012 Update

-This study determines the types of rigid plastics that are collected—curbside or municipal drop-off—in the United States for recycling and documents the percentage of the population that has access to recycle various types of plastics. » 2011
+This study determines the types of rigid plastics that are collected—curbside or municipal drop-off—in the United States for recycling and documents the percentage of the population that has access to recycle various types of plastics.
+The current version of this report was updated to include New York City’s recent recycling expansion. » 2011

 2012 Plastic Film and Bag Recycling Collection: National Reach Study